Notes on Randomized Algorithms: Markov's inequality

 \subsubsection{Balls in bins}

 Suppose we toss $m$ balls in $n$ bins, uniformly and independently.
 What is the probability that some particular bin contains at least $k$ balls?
 The probability that a particular ball lands in a particular bin is $1/n$, so the expected number of balls in the bin is $m/n$.
-This gives a bound of $m/nk$ that a bin contains $k$ or more balls.
-We can combine this with the union bound to show that the probability that any bin contains $k$ or more balls is at most $m/k$.
+This gives a bound of $m/nk$ that a particular bin contains $k$ or more balls.
 Unfortunately this is not a very good bound.